Gobeyn/gobeyn-arch/README.md

 The `hyprland` window manager is a `wayland` compositor.
 Many programs still use the older `X11` compositor.
-Keep this in mind when installing programs, it may occasionally be required to add additional flags for the programs to render correctly (for example `spotify-launcher`).
+Keep this in mind when installing programs, it may occasionally be required to add additional flags for the programs to render correctly.

 ### Symlink issues